-Our work is closely related to the literature on term structure implications of the log-linearized New Keynesian model.
+Our work is closely related with the literature on term structure implications of the log-linearized New Keynesian model.
 Hördahl et.al.
-(2005a) and Rudebusch and Wu (2004) estimate the log-linearized New Keynesian model jointly with macro and term structure data.
-However, they do not use stochastic discount factor implied by the underlying structural model.
-In Bekaert et al. (2005), the stochastic discount factor derived from the log-linearized New Keynesian model is used to compute equilibrium bond yields.
-They find that the level of the yield curve is driven by the target inflation of the central bank while the slope and the curvature are mainly related to monetary policy shocks.
-However, the conclusion that all the term structure factors are dominated by nominal disturbances seems to be extreme and at odds with the conclusion of other papers relating some of the time variation of the yield curve with real factors, such as Diebold et al. (2006), Evans and Marshall (2002), and Ludvigson and Ng (2005) etc. Compared with the micro evidence on nominal rigidities, the estimate of the degree of price stickiness in Bekaert et al. (2005) seems to be bigger.
-Our estimate is more in line with the estimate from micro data.
-For the degree of nominal rigidities compatible with the micro evidence, there is a room for real disturbances to explain the yield curve dynamics.
+(2005a) and Rudebusch and Wu(2004) estimate the log-linearized New Keynesian model jointly with macro and term structure data.
+However, they does not use the stochastic discount factor implied by the underlying structural model.
+In Bekaert et al. (2005), the stochastic discount factor derived from the log-linearized New Keynesian model is used for computing equilibrium bond prices.
+They find that the level of the yield curve is driven by the target inflation of the central bank while the slope and the curvature are mainly related with monetary policy shocks.
+However, the conclusion that all the term structure factors are dominated by nominal disturbances seems to be extreme and at odds with the conclusion of other papers relating some of the time variation of the yield curve with real factors.
+(Diebold et al. (2006), Evans and Marshall (2002), and Ludvigson and Ng(2005) etc.) Compared with micro evidences on nominal rigidities, the estimate of the degree of price stickiness in Bekaert et al.(2005) seems to be much bigger while our estimate is more in line with those evidences.
+For the degree of nominal rigidities compatible with micro evidences, there would be some role for real disturbances to explain the yield curve dynamics.